Tuttotorna/lon-mirror/README.md

 12. What OMNIA Is Not

-Not a model
+not a model

-Not an evaluator
+not an evaluator

-Not a policy
+not a policy

-Not a decision system
+not a decision system

-Not a truth oracle
+not a truth oracle

-Not a narrative framework
+not a narrative framework

 OMNIA is a measurement instrument.